 Select the Primary Units tab to change decimal places.
 You can change the settings for both Linear Dimensions and Angular Dimensions.
-In the Precision list box in the Linear Dimensions section, select the dropdown menu the list to open and highlight "0.00".
-In addition, you can change Precision the in the Angular Dimensions list box to 0.0 (Figure 3.15).
+In Precision list box in the Linear Dimensions section, select the dropdown menu the to open list and highlight "0.00". addition, you can change the Precision in the Angular Dimensions list box to 0.0 (Figure 3.15).